MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/developer/omnichannel-developer.md

 <h3> Auto-close a conversation </h3>

-Read how you can automatically close a conversation using Web API.
+Learn how you can automatically close a conversation using Web API.

 [Auto-close a conversation](auto-close-conversation.md)